Walgreens Logo

 Walgreens Emblem

-The most prominent part of Walgreens’ identity is the capital “W.” It is presented in the form of a symbol used both as part of a word and separately – on a mortar or inside a rectangle.
-Because of this mark, the company openly clashed with the Wegmans supermarkets and the Washington Nationals basketball team because they had very similar emblems.
+The most prominent part of Walgreens’ identity is the capital “W.” It is presented in the form of a symbol used both as part of a word and separately on a mortar or inside a rectangle.
+Because of this mark, the company openly clashed with Wegmans supermarkets and the Washington Nationals, as their emblems were very similar.
 Having won the right to use the stylized “W single-handedly,” Walgreens has made the letter synonymous with high-level service and quality merchandise.

 Walgreens Symbol

 When designing the Walgreens logo, the designers did not use any typefaces.
-They came up with the inscription, imitating handwritten text with smooth lines and a slight tilt to the right.
+They came up with the inscription, imitating handwritten text with smooth lines and a slight rightward tilt.
 The letters do not have serifs, but they have graceful curves at the ends.
 Later, a font called Freebrush was created based on this wordmark.

 Walgreens New Logo

 The main color of the Walgreens symbol is red.
-The company executives chose him on a leftover basis.
-They did not want to use green (which would be logical) so that consumers would not think that the logo belonged to an environmental organization.
+The company executives chose him for a leave of absence.
+They did not want to use green (which would be logical) so that consumers wouldn’t think the logo belonged to an environmental organization.
 Marketers have also given up on purple.
 They associated it with the album Purple Rain, recorded by a musician who died from drugs.
 And they considered brown unfortunate because the worst team in the NFL was called the Cleveland Browns.
 As a result, it was decided to make the main color bright red.
-Its only drawback was that it reminded of Christmas when combined with green (as part of the word WalGREENs).
+Its only drawback was that it reminded me of Christmas when combined with green (as part of the word WalGREENs).

 Video